JetBrains/lets-plot/python-package/README.md

 ## Building

-`:python-package-build:build` gradle task defined in the sibling project `python-package-build`
+Gradle `build` in the sibling project **python-package-build**

-or just run shell command:
+or just run shell command (if the changes are only in the python code):

 `python setup.py update_js bdist_wheel`